How to Respond to Negative Reviews Online

 When the media Googles your name or the name of your medical practice, what do they find?

 When deciding what doctor to quote as an expert, the media is less likely to use a doctor who has terrible online reviews.
-If you hire a medical PR firm and have terrible negative reviews about your practice, this will unequivocally hurt your chances of getting quoted as a credible expert.
+If you hire a medical PR firm and there are negative reviews about your practice, this will unequivocally hurt your chances of getting quoted as a credible subject matter expert.

 Journalists do not want to quote medical experts that have zero digital credibility.